Careers in Forensic Science

 Grisly crimes and cold cases call for the expertise of someone who specializes in identifying human remains.
 Anthropologists can determine the age, sex, and weight of a victim by studying decomposed physical remains and skeletal systems, as well as the types of injuries the victim received and the potential cause of death in many cases.

 Forensic anthropologists often work at colleges and universities and provide assistance to law enforcement entities on an as-needed, contractual basis.
-They generally hold a master's degree or a doctorate in physical anthropology and can expect to earn a median salary of about $62,000 a year.
+They generally hold a master's degree or a doctorate in physical anthropology and can expect to earn a median salary of about $62,000 a year, according to BLS.

 Sometimes DNA identification is impractical and fingerprint analysis is impossible.
 Forensic odontologists use unique dental features to identify human remains when particularly gruesome crimes occur or after mass casualty events.
 They can also analyze bite marks and compare them to samples to help identify victims and suspects, as well as help investigators, determine whether injuries are defensive or offensive.

 Forensic odontologists have doctorates in dental surgery or dental medicine and they usually practice general dentistry and perform forensics services in addition to their dental practices.
-Forensic odontologists can earn as much as $125,000 a year.
+Forensic odontologists earn between $150,000 and $180,000, according to the American Dental Association.

 Forensic psychologists provide psychological services and analysis for nearly every facet of the criminal justice system.
 They perform important services to corrections, courts, and law enforcement, from jury consulting to prison counseling.
-They investigate allegations of child abuse, and they evaluate victims, witnesses, and suspects for veracity and competency.
+The job also involves investigating allegations of child abuse, and they evaluate victims, witnesses, and suspects for veracity and competency.
 This helps judges determine whether a suspect can stand trial.

 Forensic psychologists also perform the important work of evaluating law enforcement candidates during the hiring process.
-On average, forensic psychologists earn from about $35,000 to more than $100,000 a year, but salaries can vary greatly depending on the level of education, expertise, and the employer.
+On average, forensic psychologists earn from about $40,000 to more than $120,000 a year, reports BLS.
+Salaries can vary greatly depending on the level of education, expertise, and the employer.

 An arson investigator uses residue, ash, and other substances left after a fire to pinpoint whether such an event was intentional arson or the result of an accident.
 They might be called on scene to analyze the behavior and characteristics of fires while they're still in progress.
 An arson investigator's science is flames.

 The education required for a career as an arson investigator is on par with that of police officers.
 You don't necessarily need a college degree, although it would certainly enhance your resume, particularly if you choose a criminal justice-related major or one in the field of fire science or chemistry.
-Median pay is about $56,000 annually.
+Mean pay is about $64,000 annually, according to BLS.